angelotc/MacroDAG/README.md

 # To-do list (in order of priority)
 1. Create DAG for interest rates
 2. Use linear interpolation, knn interpolation, and spline interpolation for the 3 indicators.
+3. Calculate Buffett Indicator using (WILLSHIRE5000/Daily interpolated GDP)
-3. GDP estimation using fbprophet
+4. GDP estimation using fbprophet